mox17/visual-reqm2-electron/README.md

 interesting information, it is their presence that counts, so the user may choose not to clutter the diagram and exclude them.

-The doctype table shows how many nodes of each are present in `.oreqm`, how many are shown and how many are currently selected.
+The doctype table shows how many nodes of each doctype are present in `.oreqm`, how many are shown and how many are currently selected.

 ### Selecting nodes

-The 'selection criteria' text box to the left accepts a **regular expression**.
+The 'Selection criteria' text box to the left accepts a **regular expression**.
 Nodes which match this expression will be shown and highlighted with a maroon outline.
 Furthermore, all nodes reachable from these **selected** nodes will also be shown.
 All other nodes are left out.
 The regular expression can be applied to the \<id> only, or to a **combined** string.